Signed in as:

 Alexa completed her Master of Science in Clinical Mental Health Counseling from Capella University.
 She is a Licensed Clinical Mental Health Counselor [LCMHC #16389] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors [NCBLCMHC].
 Alexa has been a Certified Brainspotting Therapist since 2023, and Usui Reiki Master/Practitioner since 1983.

-As an affirming LGBTQ+ therapist, Alexa works with adults (18+) from a wide range of cultural, lifestyle, and religious or spiritual backgrounds.
-Alexa is especially passionate about working with individuals in the healthcare field and members of marginalized communities, including LGBTQIA+, those living with chronic health conditions, visible and invisible disabilities, caregivers, and older adults.
+Alexa works with adults (18+) from a wide range of cultural, lifestyle, and religious or spiritual backgrounds.
+Alexa is especially passionate about working with individuals in the healthcare field and members of marginalized communities, including LGBTQIA2S+, those living with chronic health conditions, visible and invisible disabilities, caregivers, and older adults.

 She has specialized training in treating anxiety, depression, grief, trauma, PTSD, mood and thought disorders, and life transitions.
 Alexa understands the emotional impact of situational crises and traumatic loss, especially when they lead to questioning one’s sense of purpose.
-She uses a trauma-informed, person-centered, integrative and holistic approach grounded in an attachment and strength-based perspective.
+She uses a trauma-informed, person-centered, integrative and holistic approach grounded in evidence-based modalities to meet clients where they are.
 Alexa incorporates interventions from Acceptance and Commitment Therapy (ACT), Brainspotting, Internal Family Systems (IFS), Mindfulness, Motivational Interviewing, Narrative Therapy, and Polyvagal Therapy.

 Alexa draws from her own lived experience with chronic health issues and physical limitations, which gives her a unique perspective on what it means to feel different and still move toward a more authentic, empowered life.
 She brings warmth and compassion to the therapy space, encouraging clients to show up fully, explore possibilities for change, and remain present.
 Alexa collaborates with each client to create a personalized path to mental wellness, offering a safe, inclusive, and non-judgmental environment for healing and growth.